 That we had a relative confined to the Ararat Asylum was news to my family.
 My father Haydn said there was some family ‘scandal’ supposedly revealed among his father’s papers.
 Metal illness carries such stigma, even now as in the past, and I wondered whether great-uncle William of the Ararat Asylum qualified as said scandal.

 At this point I noticed the anomaly in Les’ carefully constructed family tree.
 Despite listing all his distant ancestors’ known siblings, of Tobias and Margaret’s offspring he lists only his father Walter.
-There’s no mention of William nor of their sister.
+There’s no mention of William nor of their sister, known as Dolly.

 My grandfather was a good man and this omission saddens me.
 When my father reveals Les was taken regularly as a child to visit his older brother, also committed to an asylum, leaving the young Les traumatised and prone to stutter, I am sadder still.